-A class action lawsuit has been brought by several individuals, entities and associations involved in or related to the commercial trucking industry, See "LITIGATION - Certain Litigation" and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation - Commission Litigation" for a description of such litigation and the Commission's assessment of any potential impact on the Trust Estate.
-In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in such lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the 2018B Bonds under the Trust Estate potentially could be subject to execution of a judgment in favor of the plaintiffs.
-However, the possibility that payments of money damages from the Trust Estate would be required and would prevent the Commission from paying debt service on the 2018B Bonds and other secured obligations outstanding under the Senior Indenture is believed by the Commission to be remote.
+A class action lawsuit has been brought by several individuals, entities and associations involved in or related to the commercial trucking industry, See "LITIGATION - Certain Litigation" and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION THE COMMISSION Recent Developments and Pending Legislation - Commission Litigation" for a description of such litigation and the Commission's assessment of any potential impact on the Trust Estate or other obligations of the Commission.
+In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in such lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the 2019 Bonds under the Trust Estate, potentially could be subject to execution of a judgment in favor of the plaintiffs.
+However, the possibility that payments of money damages from the Trust Estate would be required and would prevent the Certain legislative actions may result in adverse changes to the Commission, Act 44 or Act 89 e